the-expanse/SideQuestWiki/BMBF.md

 BMBF will always be located in headset under OculusTV under `Channels` and can be launched from there to enable and disable mods, as well as install or remove songs without a PC.

-### - Song and mod management
+### - Song and Mod Management
 ----

-You can install songs in BMBF all in headset by opening BMBF from `Oculus TV`s Channel tab and clicking the Browser tab, then install songs by searching them and clicking the `Download Zip` button, you can also manage BMBF on PC connecting your headset to your PC and RE:running the installer, clicking the switch that appears to the "on" position in the switch and  clicking
+You can install songs with BMBF all in headset, you only need to open BMBF from `Oculus TV`s Channel tab and click the Browser tab, Then you can install songs by searching them and clicking the `Download Zip` button, You can also manage BMBF on PC connecting your headset to your PC typing in your Quest IP (located top left of SideQuest) Followed by `:500000` and clicking enter, it will open a BMBF management page on any device.

-"Open BMBF" it will open a page for it,
+## Management and installation of songs and mods in headset

-## The BMBF installer is also a launcher so if you launch the BMBF installer when connected to your headset a second time it will allow you to click "Open BMBF" and it will launch a web page allowing management of BMBF and your songs and mods from PC, letting users install zips manually of songs and mods from it's UPLOAD tab
+You can manage your songs from in headset after making an account with Beastsaber as well manually install song zips one by one to the BMBF web managers `UPLOAD` tab with a PC, you can manage them on any device with a browser on the same network by typing in your Quests IP address (Located when connected to SideQuest in the top left corner) and typing it into a browser followed by :500000 , so an example if an IP looked like 10.0.0.1 to launch BMBF and manage it on my phone would be opening Chrome on my phone and typing in `10.0.0.1:500000` and clicking enter, this page can be used on PC to install Zip songs and mods manually, if the page looks off refresh the page and if the problem persists reinstall BMBF and Beatsaber again with the steps previously stated.

 ## Getting Songs with your PC
 You can get a zip from `Beastsaber.com` or `beatsaver.com` and click open BMBF on your PCs BMBF Installer/Launcher